coreos/ignition/docs/development.md

 - Rename `config/vX_Y_experimental` to `config/vX_Y`, and update the golang `package` statements
 - Drop `_experimental` from all imports in `config/vX_Y`
 - Update `MaxVersion` in `config/vX_Y/types/config.go` to delete the `PreRelease` field
+- Update `config/vX_Y/config.go` to update the comment block on `ParseCompatibleVersion`
 - Update `config/vX_Y/config_test.go` to test that the new stable version is valid and the old experimental version is invalid
 - Update the `Accept` header in `internal/resource/url.go` to specify the new spec version.